apache/shardingsphere/docs/blog/content/material/Nov_23_1_Integrate_SCTL_into_RAL.en.md

 Output

 a.
-If sucessful, show "Query OK, 0 rows affected"；
-b.
-Re-execute `show readwrite_splitting hint status`; show the ource is changed into Write；
+If sucessful, show "Query OK, 0 rows affected";b.
+Re-execute `show readwrite_splitting hint status`; show the ource is changed into Write;c.
-c.
 Execute `preview select * from t_order`and see the queried SQL will go to the master database.

     mysql> preview select * from t_order;
     +-----------------+----------------------------------------------+